Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will Cherry Affect Your Credit Score?

-• Soft vs. Hard Inquiry: Applying for Cherry typically results in a soft credit check, which won't affect your score.
-Finalizing the loan, however, usually requires a hard inquiry that can cause a temporary, minor dip in your score.
+• Soft vs. Hard Inquiry.
+Checking your eligibility for Cherry results in a soft credit pull, which does not affect your score.
+Finalizing the loan, however, requires a hard inquiry that may cause a temporary, minor dip in your score.

 How You Can Avoid Cherry Affecting Your Credit Score

 • Establish automatic bill payments.
-Your payment history is the most significant factor in your score, so setting up automatic payments helps ensure you never miss a due date.
+Since payment history is the most significant factor in your score, setting up automatic payments ensures you never miss a due date.

 • Reduce your credit utilization ratio.
-Aim to keep your credit card balances below 30% of your total available credit to show lenders you can manage debt responsibly.
+Aim to keep your credit utilization below 30% by paying down balances or requesting a credit limit increase.

 • Become an authorized user.
-Being added to a credit card account that has a strong payment history and low utilization can help improve your own credit profile.
+Being added to a credit card account with a long history of on-time payments and low utilization can give your score a boost.

 • Diversify your credit mix.
-Lenders prefer to see that you can handle various types of credit, such as a mix of revolving credit (credit cards) and installment loans (auto loans, mortgages).
+Lenders like to see that you can responsibly manage different types of credit, such as revolving credit (credit cards) and installment loans (auto or personal loans).

 • Limit hard inquiries.
-Applying for too much new credit in a short period can temporarily lower your score, so it's best to space out your applications.
+Applying for too much new credit at once can temporarily lower your score, so use prequalification tools and space out your applications.

 The Bottom Line